jj-gagnon/generative_sculpture/README.md

 ### Thinking Out Loud

-##### End size
+#### End size
  - Roughly how many pieces.
  - What size of piece what size of total.
 Physically.

-What materials could I use?
+#### What materials could I use?
-Wood
+- Wood
-Metal
+- Metal
-3d print
+- 3d print
-Sand glue
+- Sand glue
-Resin cast
+- Resin cast

+#### Terminology
+- base shape / atom

+#### Ways to attach base shapes
+- metal or wooden dowels with glue

+#### Structure integrity
-Could theoretically use lighter / less stronger materials on the outside.
+- Could theoretically use lighter / less stronger materials on the outside.
 Or in the less weight bearing parts.

 Need to think about what shape this whole thing is in.